Allmight-456/Go_Ticket_booking_app/README.md

-# Go Ticket Booking CLI App
+# TicketFlow

-A robust backend application for managing conference ticket bookings.
+Go based ticket booking app: A robust backend application for managing conference ticket bookings.
 This project is built with **Go** and incorporates advanced features such as package-level variables, modular code organization, inter-package communication, maps, slices, and input validation.

 ---